Is Israel safe? The short answer is yes, most of the time.

 You can cross the border from Israel into Jordan and Egypt.
 You cannot cross into Syria or Lebanon due to conflict between the two countries and Israel.

-If you are travelling to Israel as part of a wider Middle East itinerary, I would generally advise that you leave Israel to the end of the trip (if using land borders), so that you do not experience difficulty getting into other countries.
+If you are travelling to Israel as part of a wider Middle East itinerary, you may wish to consider leaving Israel until the end of your trip, particularly if you are using land borders.
+This way you will not experience difficulty getting into other countries.

 Read Your Government Travel Advice Before You Go